qrtl/nrq-custom/auditlog_ext_nrq/README.rst

 |badge1| |badge2| |badge3|

 This modules does the following:
-  * Allows to user can check the audit log entry based on user timezone only for datetime field.
+  * Converts old_value_text and new_value_text to superuser's timezone when the value comes from a datetime field.

 **Table of contents**